tech-med/medlearnity.com/src/content/blog/how-to-score-280-on-usmle-step-2-ck/index.md

 Because Step 2 CK will still be a numerical score, it will be the quantitative criteria that residency admissions committees will use to select their top candidates.

 In this comprehensive guide on how to score well on Step 2 CK, we share with you the advice of some of our Step 2 CK tutors who scored 279-281 on the exam.
 Working with hundreds of medical students over the years, we know that “one size” doesn’t fit all.
-We've decided to gather the best perspectives and compile all of their best advice for you below!
+We've decided to gather the best perspectives and compile all of their best advice for you below
 Our tutors provided advice on the most important Step 2 CK preparation questions to provide starting points for your study plan.

 #### Table of Contents